Wertasile/Troupe/README.md

     this.password = await bcrypt.hash(this.password, salt)
 })
 ```
+A model for the User is then generated based on the schema we previously declared.
+A scheme (usermodel here), needs to be converted to a Model so that we can interact with the MongoDB collection the data is in.
+Model is then exported so then it can be used in other parts of the application.
 ```
 const User = mongoose.model("User", usermodel);

 module.exports = User;
 ```

+### MIDDLEWARE
+Middleware consists of a single file, which is used to ensure that only authorised users can perform chats and other operations and 'protects the API routes which are the gateway to perform functions on our MongoDB database'.

+#### AUTHENTICATION MIDDLEWARE (authMiddleware.js)
+...

+### ROUTES

+### CONTROLLERS

 ## FRONTEND

 STRUCTURE